Hi all, Julie here!

 Fast forward to fall 2017, when life turned upside down for me, literally, in every possible way.
 Some, my own undoing and some, simply beyond my control.
 My crisis counselor summed it up perfectly as, “the perfect storm”.
 It kind of went like this for me…”I’ve got this, I’ve got this, I’ve got this, oh s*#%, I don’t got this.”
 I had managed for so long, without a speed wobble, it had not occurred to me that I could not manage the magnitude of what life was currently throwing at me.
 To say I felt sucker-punched is the understatement of the year, oh, and let’s not forget humbled.
 This time the depression was accompanied by overwhelming anxiety (a new experience for me) as my nervous system continued to brace itself for the next traumatic event.

-Healing and recovery is on-going (again bloody hard, but oh-so rewarding) and has presented itself in many forms over the past few months including: a hospital stay; counselling, as an in-patient and out-patient; unrelenting support from family, friends, and community; yoga, more yoga; hiking, more hiking, and oodles and oodles of self-reflection and life-reflection.
-Every day I feel myself getting stronger and, quite frankly, becoming a more real, more authentic version of myself.
-And well, this feels really good.
+Healing and recovery is on-going (again bloody hard, but oh-so rewarding) and has presented itself in many forms over the past few years including: a hospital stay or two; counselling, as an in-patient and out-patient; unrelenting support from family, friends, and community; yoga, more yoga; hiking, more hiking, and oodles and oodles of self-reflection and life-reflection.
+It is through these daily habits of wellness, I have graciously taken my life back – becoming the best me I can be… in this moment.

 With gratitude and love,